3Dori/AsciiArt/README.md

 # AsciiArt
 AsciiArt in Python

-Given an image, the program prints ASCII texts that represent the Image.
+Given an image, the program prints ASCII texts that represent the image.

 ```Python
 from pixel_draw import BrightnessAsciiDraw, MinDiffAsciiDraw